Nyerguds/MobiusMapEditor/MANUAL.md

 Simply unpack the editor into a new folder on your disk somewhere, and run `MobiusMapEditor.exe`.
 On first startup, it will automatically try to detect the folder in which the C&C Remastered Collection is installed, and if it can't find it, it will show a dialog asking you to locate it.
 Note that this autodetect only works on Steam installations of the game.

 If the C&C Remastered Collection is not installed on your PC, you can use the "Continue with classic graphics" button on the dialog to start the editor without the Remastered graphics.
 To suppress the "Select game path" dialog and instead automatically start with classic graphics, you can edit the config file in a text editor and enable the option to always use classic graphics.
-(See the "Configuration" section below.)
+(See the [Configuration](#configuration) section below.)

 ---